couchbase/couchnode/README.md

 # Support & Additional Resources

-If you found an issue, please file it in our [JIRA](https://issues.couchbase.com/projects/JSCBC/issues/).
+If you found an issue, please file it in our [Github issues](https://github.com/couchbase/couchnode/issues).
+We will bring over the issue to our [JIRA](https://jira.issues.couchbase.com/projects/JSCBC/issues/) as needed.

 The Couchbase Discord server is a place where you can collaborate about all things Couchbase.
 Connect with others from the community, learn tips and tricks, and ask questions.
 [Join Discord and contribute](https://discord.com/invite/sQ5qbPZuTh).